Klank93/otMapGenPublic/README.md

 so TFS only draws a map based on already created data.
 This approach, with some small modifications will allow to generate maps without any freeze completely :)

-Bad news is that, I will not continue extending this feature for public - want to keep no-freeze map generation private, for myself.
+Im not going to continue extending this feature for public - want to keep no-freeze map generation private, for myself.

 ### Running unit tests:
 - ```Lua tests/unit/testMockOperations.lua```